gustavocoding/infinispan-server-domain-docker/README.md

 ### MacOS users only

-To be able to reach container by their ip directly, the following route can be added:
+To be able to reach the containers by their IP directly, the following route can be added:

 ```
 sudo route -n add 172.17.0.0./16 `docker-machine ip default`